 The Museum contributes to a range of other international research and cataloguing projects, including the Gothic Ivories Project, the Cuneiform Digital Library Initiative, the Corpus Vasorum Antiquorum and ASMOSIA, the Association for the Study of Marble and Other Stones in Antiquity.

-The Museum also publishes a peer-reviewed journal, MUSE, which includes scholarly contributions relating to the Museum's collections, field projects and disciplinary foci.
+The Museum publishes a peer-reviewed journal, MUSE, which includes scholarly contributions relating to the Museum's collections, field projects and disciplinary foci.
+PDFs are available to download of all MUSE volumes FREE of charge.
 Contributions are welcomed, and may be addressed to:

 Museum of Art and Archaeology